-A registered charity cannot be involved in any partisan political activities.
+However, a registered charity cannot be involved in any partisan political activities.
 A political activity is considered partisan if it involves direct or indirect support of, or opposition to, a political party or candidate for public office.
-See the [CRA policy statement on Political Activities \(CPS - 022\)](#) and our [blog postings on political activities](#).
+See the CRA guidance [Public policy dialogue and development activities by charities \(CG-027\)](#) and our [blog postings on political activities](#).

 Don't forget that registration of lobbyists (federally, provincially or otherwise) is a separate issue.
 You may wish to review the federal or provincial lobbyist registration laws to check whether you and your organization are compliant.
+As well at the Federal level and in many provinces there are special rules around election spending.